License plate readers (LPRs) are a common police surveillance technology that threaten our privacy and safety.

 LPRs are analogous to cellphone tracking.
 These AI-enabled cameras track motorists in real-time and historically, giving the government the means to track people’s locations in a manner similar to the cell site location information at issue in Augustine and Carpenter.

 In August 2024, Massachusetts strengthened its Shield Law, which prohibits Massachusetts law enforcement from providing information or assistance to any other state’s law enforcement agency in relation to investigations into reproductive healthcare or gender-affirming healthcare that is lawful in the Commonwealth.
-The Shield Law was designed to protect people from other states’ laws that criminalize abortion and restrict access to gender-affirming care, ensuring that people who receive and provide protected healthcare that is lawful in Massachusetts can do so without fear of retribution from out-of-state actors.
+The Shield Law was designed to protect people from laws in other state that criminalize abortion and restrict access to gender-affirming care.
+It’s meant to ensure that people who receive and provide healthcare that is lawful in Massachusetts can do so without fear of retribution from out-of-state actors.

 But Massachusetts law enforcement’s use of Flock’s and Vigilant’s nationwide data sharing undermines the effectiveness of the Shield Law.
 Out-of-state officers from thousands of agencies across the country can and do access information about where and when people are driving in Massachusetts, and there is nothing stopping them from using that information to track the movements of people in Massachusetts who are seeking or providing protected healthcare.